FlyinFeather/blog/_posts/2021-07-11-prose-for-blogs.md

 I really just use it to enter the text and ideas for blogs.
 It makes it easier to sit in a cafe and write an idea down that then can be included as a blog post or documentation for a project I am working on.
 I like using it at the moment because I have been able to test the effectiveness of my markdown code to render the posts and information I use regularly in `R`.
 A couple of key points that make `prose` good:

 1. Makes automatic commit lines when you save

 2. Shortcut for saving in windows `ctrl s` works as a automatic commit making it easy to update draft after you have made comments

 3. Easy for short passages of text == good for a blog

 4. Uses markdown which results in much easier inclusion in other markdown flavours such as RMarkdown

 Maybe in the future this will be a good tool to get simple ideas from the notepad to the publication level quicker?

+### Prose workflow

+Here is a simple step-by-step guide to editting blogs using github and `prose` online.

+1. Open web browser and navigate to: [https://prose.io/](https://prose.io/)

+2. Authenticate your github account associated with the blog site you want to work on.

+3. Navigate to the repository where your blog is kept.

+4. Generate a new post.
+NOTE: this will be saved in the `_drafts` folder until published.

+#### Side flows :)

+- For editing old posts navigate to the `./_posts/` folder of your blogs repository.